Content workflow: Why it's important and how you can create one for yourself

 A company's content workflow can make or break its marketing.
-Nearly every type of digital marketing campaign relies on some type of content to fuel it.
-Missed deadlines, off-topic content, and content getting stuck in the approval process can hold campaigns back from success or from even launching in the first place.
+In fact, nearly every type of digital marketing campaign relies on some type of content to fuel it.

 On the other hand, a strategic and effective workflow that's clearly defined and documented makes the content creation process go smoothly.
 It ensures that all of the content your team creates is high-quality and delivered on time.

-Let's dive into what content workflows are and how you can develop your own for more consistent and effective content.
+Let's dive into what content workflows are, and how you can develop your own for more consistent and effective content.

 What are content workflows?

 Content workflows are the tasks that a person or content team will need to go through to complete a piece of content.
-Alternatively known as a Content Governance Model, content marketing workflows also define the roles, responsibilities, and documentation of the different steps in the content creation process.
+Alternatively known as a Content Governance Model, content workflows define the roles, responsibilities, and documentation of the different steps in the content creation process.

 • Content is accurate, consistent, and timely